“Your body tells the family story”

 I will do it for you

 A child, out of their absolute love for both parents, will do anything to bring about balance in the family by holding the burden.
 As hubris as this may be, it is not their job.
-Each child is the little one with a need to take their rightful place, their social order in the family, i.e., those who come first come first.
+Each child is the little one with a need to take their rightful place, their social order in the family.
+That is, those who come first come first.

 The client leaves their parents with their fate.
-Holding such a burden or taking a position in between parents holding the burden is too much for a child to hold, causing chronic fatigue.
+Holding such a burden or taking a position in between parents is too much for a child to hold.
+It often results in chronic fatigue.

-A week later she very excitedly rang to say that she had no chronic fatigue symptoms and hadn’t for a week.
-She is symptom-free still to this day.
+A week later she very excitedly rang to say that she had no chronic fatigue symptoms!
+She hadn’t for a week.
+Wonderfully, she is symptom-free to this day.

 We all come from perfect families

-As is the case in nature, the family soul continually moves to bring about balance, to acknowledge those who are excluded, to ensure everyone has their rightful place in the family, and that the balance of giving and taking is equal.
+As is the case in nature, the family soul continually moves to bring about balance.
+It moves to acknowledge those who are excluded, and to ensure everyone has their rightful place in the family.
+And it aims that the balance of giving and taking is equal.

 Share this post